AmirrezaFarnamTaheri/MassConfigMerger/README.md

 > To keep only a subset during a merge, you can run:
 >
 > ```bash
-> massconfigmerger merge --include-protocols VLESS,VMESS
+> configstream merge --include-protocols VLESS,VMESS
 > ```

 ### ⚡ Quick Start